Multi-site Feed Replication in Action

 One organization.
 Separate teams.
 Common packages.

 While all are located in the same place, their instances are kept separate for regulatory purposes.
-Common packages may still need to be accessed by the three business units (such as branding materials like logo files, style guidelines, etc.).
-By creating a replicated feed across these instances, all business units will then have access to the necessary assets, while still being able to maintain their individual ProGet instances.
-If Franchises uploads a package to the replicated feed, Mortgages and Wealth Management will mirror that change, and will then also have access to the same package in their feed.
+Common packages may still need to be accessed by the three business units (such as branding materials, style guidelines, etc.).
+By creating a replicated feed across these instances, all business units will then have access to the necessary assets while still being able to maintain their individual ProGet instances.
+If Franchises uploads a package to the replicated feed, Mortgages and Wealth Management will mirror that change and will then also have access to the same package in their feed.
 This example is reflected in the dark blue feed below.